jason8x8/script8-nodejs-example/README.md

 # Script8 Node.js Quick Start Guide

-This guide will walk you through deploying a Node.js application on [Deis Workflow][].
+This guide will walk you through deploying a Node.js for Script8 service development

 ## Dowload ngrok